cybellereaper/selenelang/SECURITY.md

 ## Reporting a vulnerability

-If you discover a security vulnerability, please email `security@selene-lang.org` with the following information:
+If you discover a security vulnerability, please open an issue with the following information:

 - A detailed description of the issue.
 - Steps to reproduce and, if possible, a minimal proof-of-concept.